Sachithasandakelum/chat-app-front-end/README.md

 ## Introduction

-Welcome to the front end of [Your Project Name]!
+Welcome to the front end of Chat Application!
 This application provides a user-friendly interface for real-time group chat powered by WebSockets.
 Users can sign in using their Google account, participate in conversations, and enjoy a seamless chatting experience.

 ## Technologies Used